 We will consider each reason given and then make a decision about whether to authorise it or not.

 If you know your child will be absent or late, for example because of a medical or dental appointment, please let us know in advance, either by telephoning the office or sending in a letter.
 Please also note that a medical or dental appointment does not always need a full day or half day’s absence.
 We expect children to be in school before and after medical appointments, however short that time may be.
-We have a slip to be stamped by dentists and doctors to show attendance at appointments.
-These can be collected from the office or printed from the website.
+We may ask you to provide evidence of the appointments.

 Please make every effort to ensure that your child arrives on time each day as arriving late means that children miss the start of the lessons and this affects their learning.
 Those arriving late regularly will be referred to the Attendance Support and Enforcement Officer.